skiano/president/README.md

 #### The Deck

-Cards are represented as strings with the value and a letter representing their suit.
+Cards are represented as strings.
 Face cards are represented by their numerical value.
 Your hand is a list of card strings.

 For Example: